 - 15 minute cool down walk at 6-7km/hr

 NOTE: You do not have to do your 400m run at 14km/hr.
 However, it must be at a pace that is fast and quite difficult for you to maintain for 2 minutes.
 After the 2 minutes, you should be in desperate need of a rest.
-Choose a pace that suits you best.
+Choose a pace that suits you best. :)

 - Have a rest or reduce the intensity for 60 seconds.
-I recommend a 60-second break, but if you need 90 seconds, this is OK.
-Repeat as many times as you can.
+I recommend a 60-second break, but if you need 90 seconds, that’s OK.

-PS read this blog post for a body weight HIIT circuit that won’t bulk up your legs.
+P.S. read this blog post for a body weight HIIT circuit that won’t bulk up your legs.